The History of Alzheimer’s Disease

 A Protein Called Tau

-Much, but not all, of the international research effort in AD in recent years has been driven by the amyloid cascade hypothesis.
+Much, but not all, of the international Alzheimer's disease research effort in recent years has been driven by the amyloid cascade hypothesis.
 Competing or complementary theories, however, have also urged consideration of the importance of tau protein abnormalities, which lead to the formation of neurofibrillary tangles (the insoluble twisted fibers found inside the brain's cells).
 The tau protein forms part of a structure called a microtubule, which helps transport nutrients and other important substances from one part of the nerve cell to another.
 In Alzheimer's disease, however, the tau protein is abnormal and the microtubule structures collapse.

 Other Research Avenues